whelanh/aurora-kdegit-dx/README.md

 - **Aurora KDE Git DX**: Standard variant based on `aurora-dx:latest` with KDE unstable builds, published as `aurora-kdegit-dx:latest`
 - **Aurora KDE Git DX NVIDIA**: NVIDIA-optimized variant based on `aurora-dx-nvidia:latest`, published as `aurora-kdegit-dx-nvidia:latest`

-Both images include KDE Plasma unstable builds, complete KDE development stack, tools like kde-builder for KDE development, and a curated selection of Flatpak applications.
+**Both images include KDE Plasma and Gear unstable builds and a curated selection of Flatpak applications.**  If you want a complete KDE development stack and tools like kde-builder for KDE development, you can uncomment those sections in the build.sh.
 Idiosyncratically (for my use case), R and RStudio are added as well.

 # Community